Time for your health when you need it most

 - Involves a period of disability due to pregnancy

-You will need to have a few documents ready before you apply.
-You’ll need at least one of the following:
+You’ll need at least 1 of the following:

-- Proof of your serious health condition from a health care provider that includes a brief description of the condition and the dates it started and ended
+- Other documentation from a health care provider that includes a brief description of the serious health condition, the date it started, and the date it is expected to end.

 Step 2: Give notice to your employer

-- 30-day notice: If you know you will need to use paid leave for an upcoming medical procedure, to have a child, to adopt a baby, or any other qualifying life event, you need to let your employer know at least 30 calendar days before taking leave.
+- 30-day notice: If you know you will need to use Paid Leave, you need to let your employer know at least 30 calendar days before taking leave, unless giving advance notice is not possible for you.

 - 24-hour emergency notice: In an emergency, you must tell your employer (this does not have to be in writing) that you need to use Paid Leave within 24 hours.
 Then, give written notice to your employer within 3 days after starting leave.